Sumdorong Chu standoff: 1986: India's Operation Falcon

-Operation Chequerboard
+1987 Feb-April: India's Operation Chequerboard

 Operation Chequerboard (or Checker Board) was a high-altitude military exercise conducted by India along the Chinese border in North East India during the spring of 1987, in the midst of the Sumdorong Chu standoff.
 The exercise was conducted to test Indian military response in the Northeast Himalayan region and the US and Soviet reaction to potential Sino-Indian tensions in the region.
 Scholar Manjeet Pardesi states that it was unclear whether the operation involved mere simulations or also field exercises.
 However it did serve the purpose of demonstrating to China the Indian resolve and its military preparedness.

 The exercise involved 10 divisions of the Indian Army and several squadrons of the IAF and a redeployment of troops at several places in North East India.
 The Indian Army moved 3 divisions to positions around Wangdung, where they were supplied and maintained solely by air.
 These troop reinforcements were over and above the 50,000 troops already present across Arunachal Pradesh.
 The military exercise coincided with statements from India's Chief of Army Staff Krishnaswamy Sundarji that India recognizes the major boundary differences with China and Indian deployments are intended to give Beijing the benefit of the doubt.

 General Vishwa Nath Sharma has said that Operation Chequerboard was nothing but only a telecom and headquarters exercise and that Sundarji didn't move any brigades and there was nothing on the ground.
 He further said that it was separately run by the Eastern Command.